Join us *on Zoom* for Mahayana: Compassion Without Limit.

-The current course in the series, “not even a middle,” continues through Early January 2022.
+The current course in the series, “Yogachara, Mind Only, and Shentong,” continues through Early april 2022 or so.

 In the Mahayana teachings, we look at the possibility of limitless compassion and bodhichitta, the boundless intention to help all sentient beings.
 This motivation and its application are based on the crucial Mahayana notion that all sentient beings possess buddha nature, the potential to become a perfect buddha.